Air Quality Health Index (Canada): Alberta calculation and reporting differences

-This odour/visibility messaging appears as below:
+An example of this special odour/visibility messaging can be: "While you may detect an odour or change in visibility or clarity, enjoy your outdoor activities unless you experience symptoms."

 Persons at risk

 The AQHI is aimed towards two populations: 1.
 The "general" population; and 2.
 The "at-risk" populations.
 The latter consists of children, the elderly and people with existing respiratory or cardiovascular conditions, such as those with asthma, and people suffering from diabetes, heart disease or lung disease.

 Children are more vulnerable to air pollution: they have less-developed respiratory and defense systems.
 Because of their size, they inhale more air per kilogram of body weight than adults.
 Their elevated metabolic rate and young defense systems make them more susceptible to air pollution.

 Seniors are also at a higher risk because of the weakening of the heart, lungs and immune system and increased likelihood of health problems such as heart and lung disease.

 Exposure to air pollutants can cause a range of symptoms.
 People with lung or heart disease may experience increased frequency and/or severity of symptoms, and increased medication requirements.
 It is recommended that those susceptive should take greater precautions.